 The 2018/2019 “It’s About Time” Sponsorships will be awarded to a young woman who will receive a full registration to a leading industry conference (such as Women in Aviation International, Heli Expo, DEMA, etc.) including round trip airfare, room and board during the conference.
 Along with first access to seminars and multiple networking opportunities, we will introduce the winners to key people in their industries who will share their experiences.
 Applicants are not required to be pilots, divers or even be established in the associated industries.
 The goal is to invite someone to see all of the different avenues of their fields (i.e. aviation includes: engineering to aerobatics to maintenance and airlines).

-We are accepting submissions for 3 sponsorships for 2018 and 6 sponsorships for 2019.
+We have awarded 3 sponsorships for 2018 and will award 6 sponsorships for 2019.
 These sponsorships are awarded internationally and there are no pre-requisites like flight time, number of dives, resumes, or accomplishments that are required.

 Application Due Dates: